 LDG Electronics IT-100 antenna tuner is a great addition to your ham radio station.
 This tuner allows you to automatically tune your antenna to the desired frequency, making it easy to get on the air fast.

 With a frequency range of 1.8-54 MHz and a maximum power rating of 100 watts, the IT-100 is perfect for most applications.
-The tuner is controlled from the ICOM tuner button on the radio, making it easy to use.
+In addition, the tuner is controlled by the ICOM tuner button on the radio, making it easy to use.

 ICOM AH-4 Antenna Tuner

-The ICOM AH-4 antenna tuner is an easy to use, lightweight antenna tuner that operates from 7-30 MHz.
-It can be used with the ICOM model AH-2B whip or 102 in. whip, and is perfect for use with a suitable ground plane.
-This antenna tuner is a great choice for those looking for an affordable and easy to use solution when tuning antennas.
+The ICOM AH-4 antenna tuner is an easy-to-use, lightweight antenna tuner that operates from 7-30 MHz.
+It can be used with the ICOM model AH-2B whip or 102 in. whips and is perfect for use with a suitable ground plane.
+This antenna tuner is an excellent choice for those looking for an affordable and easy-to-use solution when tuning antennas.